jamie-codeapp/python-exercises/README.md

 ## Hangman

 Hangman is a guessing game.
 Player tries to guess it by suggesting letters within a certain number of guesses.

+## Caesar Cipher

+Method in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+The action of a Caesar cipher is to replace each plaintext letter with a different one a fixed number of places down the alphabet.
+It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+For example, with a right shift of 3, D would be replaced by G, E would become H, and so on.